SarthakDandotiya/Rust-Crash-Course/README.md

 Rust was the "most loved programming language" in the Stack Overflow Developer Survey for 2016, 2017, and 2018.

+## Traversing through the Course

+The folders are named in an order and the files in there have comments to explain what's going on.

+This course considers that you already have some experience with programming in general and is going to help you get your feet wet with Rust.
+This is not meant to be your first attempt at programming as it assumes that you know whats going on in general.

 ## To Run a .rs Program

 ```